Alain-Pascal/alx-higher_level_programming/0x00-python-hello_world/README.md

     > `word_last_2` contains the last 2 letters of the variable `word`
     > `middle_word` contains the value of the variable `word` without the first and last letters

+* 8-concat_edges.py

+    > A complete Python script file from this [source code](https://github.com/holbertonschool/0x00.py/blob/master/8-concat_edges.py) that prints `object-oriented programming with Python`, followed by a new line
+    >
+    > Loops and conditional statements are not used
+    >
+    > No new variables are created
+    >
+    > String literals are not used